matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 ### Design recommendations

 - **Update storage slots as little as possible:** Check to see if your code can avoid unnecessary storage updates.
-- **Reuse as many storage slots as possible:** Only the state diff is published on Ethereum.
+- **Reuse as many storage slots as possible:** Only the final state diff is published on Ethereum.
 - **Reuse the contract code where possible:**
 	 - On Ethereum, avoiding constructor parameters and putting them into constants reduces some of the gas costs upon contract deployment.
 	 - On zkSync Era the opposite is true: as contract bytecode is only published once, updating the constructor parameters alone leads to substantial fee savings.